-Hands down, Hummingbird Highway is the most scenic roadway in Belize.
-The Hummingbird, a paved two-lane road, runs 54.5 miles (91 km) from the junction of the George Price Highway (formerly Western Highway) at Belmopan to Dangriga.
-Technically, only the first 32 miles (53 km) is the Hummingbird—the rest is the Stann Creek District Highway, but most people ignore that distinction.
-As measured from Belmopan at the junction of the Western Highway—the road has a few milepost signs running north from Dangriga, but we'll ignore them—the Hummingbird first winds through limestone hill country, passing St. Herman's Cave (Mile 12.2) and the inland Blue Hole (Mile 13.1).
-It then starts rising steeply, with the Maya Mountains on the west or right side, past St. Margaret's village and Five Blue Lake (Mile 23).
+One of the most scenic roadways in Belize, the Hummingbird Highway, a paved two-lane road, runs 54.5 miles (91 km) from the junction of the George Price Highway (formerly Western Highway) at Belmopan to Dangriga.
+Technically, only the first 32 miles (53 km) is the Hummingbird—the rest is the Stann Creek District Highway, but most people ignore that distinction and call it all the Hummingbird.
+As measured from Belmopan at the junction of the George Price Highway, the Hummingbird first winds through limestone hill country, passing St. Herman's Cave (Mile 12.2) and the inland Blue Hole (Mile 13.1).
+It then starts rising steeply, with the Maya Mountains on the west or right side, past St. Margaret's village and Five Blues Lake (Mile 23).
 The views, of green mountains studded with cohune palms and tropical hardwoods, are incredible.
 At the Hummingbird Gap (Mile 26, elevation near 1,000 feet, with mountains nearby over 3,000 feet), you're at the crest of the highway and now begin to drop

 down toward the Caribbean Sea.
 At Middlesex village (Mile 32), technically the road becomes the Stann Creek District Highway and you're in Stann Creek District.
 Now you're in citrus country, with groves of grapefruit and Valencia oranges.
-Near Steadfast village (watch for signs around Mile 37) there's the 1,500-acre Billy Barquedier National Park, where you can hike (guide required) to waterfalls.
+Near Steadfast village (watch for signs around Mile 37) there's the 1,600-acre Billy Barquedier National Park, where you can hike to waterfalls.
 At Mile 48.7 you pass the turn-off to the Southern Highway and at Mile 54.5 you enter Dangriga, with the sea just ahead.
-If driving keep a watch for "sleeping policemen," speed bumps to slow down traffic near villages.
+If driving, keep a watch for "sleeping policemen," speed bumps to slow traffic near villages.
 Most are signed, but a few are not.
-Also, gas up in Belmopan, as there are no service stations until you approach Dangriga.
+Also, gas up in Belmopan, as there are few service stations until you approach Dangriga.